0xProject/0x-monorepo/contracts/staking/spec/spec.md

 ### 9.2 Tracking for Reward Balances for Pool Members

-This section describes the workflow for tracking and computing the portion of a pool's reward that belongs to a given delegator.
+This section describes the workflow for tracking and computing the portion of a pool's reward that belongs to a given member.
 The general equations for this are shown below.

 <p align="center"><img src="https://github.com/0xProject/0x-monorepo/blob/stakingspec/contracts/staking/spec/reward_tracking/InitRewardEqn.png" width="700" /></p>

-When a delegator modifies their stake in the pool, the `StoredBalance` struct gives us:
+When a member modifies their stake in the pool, the `StoredBalance` struct gives us:
 1. How many epochs they were staked (`n`)
 2. How much stake they had contributed during those epochs (`d`)